yejzh/yejzh.github.io/about.md

 I am primarily a person of the academe, most of the time reading, writing, teaching.
 But I do have interests outside of the academe, although not too many.

-I am quite into sports like tabletennis and badminton and had spent quite some time on them.
-Productivity setups are also interesting me, in the hope that my work environment can be more inviting; on this matter Jensen's "[write no matter what](https://www.amazon.com/Write-Matter-What-Academics-Publishing/dp/022646170X){:target="_blank"}" has a lot of good advices.
+I am quite into sports like tabletennis and badminton and had spent quite some time on both of them.